 The Greek Industrial Production Index (IPI) advanced for the second successive month in March, at an accelerating rate of 5 percent in March after rising by 1.9 percent in February, according to the Hellenic Statistical Authority (ELSTAT).

-Τhe growth rate in the number of road motor vehicles (going into circulation for the first time) accelerated to 26.8 percent in February from 12.8 percent in January, according to the Hellenic Statistical Authority (ELSTAT).
+Τhe number of road motor vehicles (going into circulation for the first time) soared at an accelerating pace for the third straight month in April, when it rose by 47.2 percent from 29.5 percent in March, according to the Hellenic Statistical Authority (ELSTAT).